crossplane/crossplane/design/one-pager-resource-connectivity-mvp.md

 AKS Clusters are a managed service, but the individual nodes are deployed into a VNet.
-Azure MySQL DB, on the other hand, is a "service resource" and is provided as a PaaS that lives outside of your VPC.
+Azure MySQL DB, on the other hand, is a "service resource" and is provided as a PaaS that lives outside of your VNet.
 Azure provides a two options for pods running on an AKS Cluster host to access the MySQL DB:

 1. Create a [firewall rule] on the MySQL DB Server with a range of IP addresses